shadowbaofu/CTRPF-AR-CHEAT-CODES/README.md

 # Notice

 So I'm semi-officially assuming command of this repo.
-I dont plan to do much different than JO ddi previously, but I am versed a bit more in how codes work when it comes to reported codes - though I'll likely still be just shy of useless on games I don't have.
+I dont plan to do much different than JO did previously, but I am versed a bit more in how codes work when it comes to reported codes - though I'll likely still be just shy of useless on games I don't have.
 JO still be helping/working on Sharkive.
 I'm expecting that the two repos might drift a part more, especially considering CTRPF has additional codetypes that Sharkive doesnt support, but feel free to submit any of your more 'generic' codes to Sharkive as well (link below).

 ~ iShar